BestTimesToVisit.com Logo

 Public Buses (Buses Públicos)

-The most budget-friendly option, public buses connect San José's Terminal Tracopa directly to Quepos, the town adjacent to Manuel Antonio.
-From Quepos, you'll need to take a local bus or taxi to the park entrance.
+The most budget-friendly option, public buses connect Quepos (the nearest town to Manuel Antonio) with San Jose and other regional destinations.
+From Quepos, you'll take a local bus or taxi to the park entrance.

 Rental Car